bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Smart socks monitor foot temperature, helping to detect early signs of inflammation or injury.
 Smart socks can also help with the fall prevention.

-Companies such as Siren https://www.siren.care/, Pup smart socks https://palarum.com/ https://palarum.org/wp-content/uploads/2022/10/whitePaper20.pdf
+Companies such as Siren and Palarum offer smart socks.

 Smart shoe insoles